 Blaming someone for the ways they hurt you or pointing out what they did wrong only makes you look bad.
-It certainly does not endear them to you, or get you what you want.
+It certainly does not endear them to you.
+Playing the victim will never get you what you want, just the opposite.

 The best way to get someone to do what you want is to inspire them to want to do it for you.
 Allow yourself to be vulnerable by sharing how you feel, using “I” statements and asking for what you want or need.
-It’s never about what your partner didn’t do, it’s about what you want him or her to do.
-No one likes to be scolded or blamed, it only makes them defensive and pushes them away.
+It’s never about what your partner did or didn’t do, it’s about what you want him or her to do.
+No one likes to be criticized, scolded, or blamed, it only makes them defensive and pushes them away.